Augmentin Patient Tips

 - May cause tooth discoloration (brown, yellow, or gray staining); the risk is higher in pediatric patients.
-Brushing or professional dental cleaning reduced or eliminated discoloration.
+Brushing or professional dental cleaning reduces or eliminates discoloration.

-- Phenylketonurics should avoid Augmentin chewable tablets and Augmentin powder for oral solution which both contain aspartame (contains phenylalanine).
+- Phenylketonurics should avoid Augmentin chewable tablets and Augmentin powder for oral solution which both contain aspartame (this contains phenylalanine).